 Keep software and devices updated regularly.

 It’s easy for attackers to infiltrate a system through network vulnerabilities, but most software and applications include updates to patch these vulnerabilities.
-If you regularly update devices and software, you can keep up-to-date on patches.
+If you regularly update devices and software, you can stay up-to-date on any weak spots in your network.

 Perform risk assessments.

 Risk assessments for IoT will scan the network, Cloud and devices for potential vulnerabilities or holes that attackers could infiltrate.
-While risk assessments aren’t infallible, they can provide a base of security protection and seriously reduce the risk to an IoT network.
+While risk assessments aren’t infallible, they can provide a base for security protection and heavily reduce security risks to an IoT network.

-Security and privacy can be mistaken for the same matter.
-However, security is what protects a network from hackers, but privacy is what protects user information from third parties or internet surveillance.
-Customers’ information can be found and misused with IoT.
+Security and privacy are often mistaken for the same matter.
+However, they’re actually two different things.
+Security is what protects a network from hackers, and privacy is what protects user information from third parties or internet surveillance.
+Like with any connectivity, customers’ information can be found and misused with IoT.
 Modern users are more aware of privacy risks and value their privacy more than in the past.
 The success of your IoT solution depends on your company’s ability to guarantee privacy of user information.

-We recommend these steps to reduce privacy risks:
+We recommend these steps to reduce privacy and security risks:

 Ensure strong password protection.

-Should your primary connection fail, the failover solution will then kick in and keep business running as usual without losing productivity, profits or other consequences.
-Organizations will want to pay attention to the amount of anticipated downtime to right size the correct failover solution.
+An LTE failover solution allows your business or organization to continue operations as normal should your primary connection fail.
+A good failover solution will keep your devices online , allowing business to run as usual without losing productivity, profits, or other consequences.
+Organizations will want to pay attention to the amount of anticipated downtime to find the right size for a correct failover solution.
 Some providers have limits or different overage schemes that can greatly affect the cost of a failover solution.
 But an organization shouldn’t skip on the coverage they need in favor of costs.
 The key is finding a balance between coverage needs and cost.

 Keeping Up-to-Date on IoT

 It can be difficult to stay updated on an industry with continuous new developments and advances in technology.
-Falling behind on these developments can compromise your solution’s security and competitive edge.
-Keeping up-to-date on IoT will also help organizations stay on top of problems with IoT and find solutions for those potential pitfalls.
+Falling behind on the progress can compromise your solution’s security and competitive edge.
+Keeping up-to-date on IoT will also help organizations stay on top of any IoT problems that arise and find solutions for those potential pitfalls.

 Hold internal company training on IoT.

-These training sessions can help employees understand how IoT works and to be prepared for issues in security, privacy and connectivity.
-Training can help these employees stay on top of IoT and keep the organization running smoothly.
-While training won’t completely reduce any issues with understanding, it can reduce misunderstandings about IoT.
+These training sessions can help employees understand how IoT works and prepare them for issues in security, privacy and connectivity.
+Training can help employees stay on top of IoT changes and keep the organization running smoothly.
+While training won’t completely reduce any issues with understanding, it can reduce misunderstandings about your IoT deployment.

 Overall, there are many ways to overcome potential IoT pitfalls.
-Unfortunately, there’s no such thing as a bulletproof solution for IoT risks and complications.
-But following these guidelines can help reduce the risk and put the right plans into action to prevent whatever possible.
+While there may not be a bulletproof solution for IoT risks and complications, these guidelines can help reduce risks and put the right plans into action to prevent IoT problems.
 By taking precautions and being aware, organizations won’t take shortcuts in security or privacy and end up with an incident like Malmö.
-The right IoT solution will be prepared for these risks and be ready to avoid as many problems as possible.
+See why SIMON IoT is the best choice to provide you with the right IoT solution and help you avoid common IoT pitfalls.